 As illustrated in Fig. 2 ratoon cane of the second season for the two locations (1 and 2), it is clear that in DEV about 95.5% of the overall average root distribution was confined to the top 30 cm depth, and the final depth reached by the root was 40 cm, in MID stage 80% was confined in 30 cm with a final depth reached of 40 cm and in MAT stage 85% was confined to 30 cm depth with a final rooting depth of 50 cm.

-In DEV stage it is reasonably for the root to reach 40 cm and reached more than 95.5% in the 30 cm depth, but it is not good for MID and MAT rooting depth to be more than 80 and 85% in same respect in only 30 cm.
-The MID stage roots reach final depth of 40 cm in ratoon cane whereas the same stage reached 50 cm in plant cane of the previous season, then even MAT stage roots still being confined in 50 cm as final depth.
+In DEV stage, it is reasonably for the root to reach 40 cm and reached more than 95.5% in the 30 cm depth, but it is not good for MID and MAT rooting depth to be more than 80 and 85% in same respect in only 30 cm.
+The MID stage roots reached final depth of 40 cm in ratoon cane, whereas the same stage reached 50 cm in plant cane of the previous season, then even MAT stage roots still being confined in 50 cm as final depth.
 In the (40-50 cm) depth there were only 3% of roots for MAT stages, which are considered as ineffective density of roots.

 DEV Stage